Nekonyx/anixart-api/README.md

 - Abusing the API (such as sending a large number of requests, auto-registering accounts/bots, spamming, etc.) may result in restrictions being placed on its use for everyone.
 - Sharing links to the API may result in Anixart being blocked in certain countries.

-For these reasons, the library does not contain API URLs.
-To obtain it, you must decompile the .apk file yourself.
+For these reasons, the library does not contain API URLs and variety of authentication methods other than logging in.

+To obtain API URL, you must decompile the .apk file yourself.

 ### Usage: